barryclark/jekyll-now/_posts/2023-03-03-rust-dyn-trait-objects-fat-pointers.md

 which indicates that something is very peculiar is going on with our cat, because clearly it should go `"Meow!"` and not `"Woof!"`.
-The reason we snuck a `mut` in front of the kitty will become apparent when we work our black magic.
+The reason we snuck a `mut` in front of the kitty will become apparent when we work our evil magic.
 But first let's take a step back.

 # Dynamic Polymorphism: Meowing Cats and Barking Dogs